 Cons

-- Lower visibility—there are many, many other self-published books alongside traditional books, and you won’t have the help of a publisher to get your work promoted.
+• Lower visibility—there are many other self-published books alongside traditional books, and you won’t have the help of a publisher to get your work promoted

 If you decide to self-publish, here are the key things you’ll need:

-- Choose a platform—the most popular is Amazon’s Kindle Direct Publishing, which enables you to be hosted on Amazon and will distribute your book as an e-book or print-on-demand paperback or hardback.
+• Amazon’s Kindle Direct Publishing enables you to be hosted on Amazon, and will sell and distribute your book as an e-book, print-on-demand paperback and/or hardback.

-- A professional proofreader and preferably an editor.
-We can’t recommend one for you but you can try the Chartered Institure of Editing and Proofreading
+• A professional proofreader and preferably an editor.
+We can’t recommend one for you, but try the Chartered Institure of Editing and Proofreading

 One very important note: there are many, many ‘publishing companies’ that claim they will publish your book for very high fees.
 Many of them—for example Austin Macauley—appear at the top of your Google searches.
 Before committing your book and your money, please be sure to check the Alliance of Independent Author’s ratings guide or the Self Publishing School’s companies to avoid.